-Before our experiments, we first define some key items to be used in this paper: \begin{enumerate} \item Image Representation: In this work, the activation value of the Logits layer of the model is specified as the representation of the sample. $F(\cdot)$ is the function to obtain the image representation. \item Representation Distance: We define Logits Difference(LD) as the distance vector between image representations.
+Before our experiments~\footnote{In this part, we use Resnet50 to conduct experiments in the val set of ImageNet2012.}, we first define some key items to be used in this paper: \begin{enumerate} \item Image Representation: In this work, the activation value of the Logits layer of the model is specified as the sample representation. $F(\cdot)$ is the function to obtain the image representation. \item Representation Distance: We define Logits Difference ($LD$) as the distance vector between image representations.

-\item We define Distance Score(DS) as the distance between the two representations.
+\item We define Distance Score($DS$) as the distance between the two representations.

 \end{enumerate}